This page is designed to direct you to resources and tips to assist you in locating the most helpful articles from psychology related databases.

 Most topics will be found using PsychInfo but be aware that medical databases such as Medline/PubMed; ERIC for education; or SocINDEX for social psychology will also provide additonal useful results.

 1. Start with the words that are familiar to you.
-If your research topic is: What does the recent literature suggest regarding the correlation between autism AND vaccines AND children your possible search terms might be:
+If your research topic is: What does the recent literature suggest regarding the correlation between concussion/brain damage in (American) football (not soccer) and cognition your possible search terms might be:

 Each of these terms is entered into separate search boxes on the database search screen -- one concept per line